johndoex1/NetRay/readme.md

     ```samba-tool drs clone-dc-database --include-secrets --targetdir=<outDirPath> <dominName> -U <userName>@<domainName> -k [yes]```
     \
     The flag -k states whether to use Kerberos for the replication process or not.
-    After the execution the following directory tree will be created at the outDirPath:
+    After the execution, the following directory tree will be created at the outDirPath:
     ``` ls
         ls -la /home/me/dc_cloned/
         total 28